jundalisay/sp/content/en/superphysics/principles/chapter-07c.md

 The DNA molecule is a polymer composed of repeating units called nucleotides.
 Each nucleotide has three parts:

     A Phosphate group (forms the backbone).
 A Deoxyribose sugar (forms the backbone).
     One of four Nitrogenous bases.

 The "ladder" structure is formed as follows:

     The Sugar and Phosphate groups alternate to form the two vertical sidepieces (the backbone) of the ladder.

-    The Nitrogenous Bases pair up across the center to form the rungs of the ladder, held together by hydrogen bonds.
+    The Nitrogenous Bases pair up across the center to form the rungs of the ladder, held together by hydrogen bonds.-->

-    Shutterstock -->

 The steps of the double helix ladder are made up of a sequence of 4 Nitrogenous Bases as the letters ATGC.